drmanan/AlgorithmOdyssey/Chapter-3/README.md

 ## Radix Sort

 Last but not least, we'll explore Radix Sort.
 This unique algorithm takes a non-comparative approach and is perfect for sorting numbers or strings with fixed-length keys.
-It's like organizing books on a shelf based on the digits in their ISBN numbers.
+It's like organizing books on a shelf based on the digits in their ISBNs.

 ## Comparison and Selection of Sorting Algorithms